Brexit divorce bill: Agreement on scope of commitments and methods for valuation

 On 11 December 2017, Theresa May confirmed that the UK and the EU had agreed “the scope of commitments, and methods for valuations and adjustments to those values.”

 The UK's obligation is to be fixed as a percentage of the EU's obligations calculated at the date of withdrawal in accordance with a methodology agreed in the first phase of the negotiations.
 The amount due is complex to be calculated and includes various liabilities apart from just the core EU budget.
 The UK is also entitled to a portion of EU assets.

+Following publication of the joint report, the government estimated the financial settlement to be £35-39 billion (€40-45 billion).

 In March 2018, the UK's Office for Budget Responsibility (OBR) published the UK's economic and fiscal outlook including details of the estimated financial settlement as at 29 March 2019, the original date that the UK was to leave the EU, which it estimated at £37.1 billion (€41.4 billion).
 The estimated settlement was made up of: